+I bet you didn’t know how easy it is to make your own homemade hand sanitizer.
 Proper handwashing is one of the best ways to stop the spread of germs and viruses!
 In the rare instances, you don’t have access to soap and water, and you are out and about and nowhere near a sink, you can use hand sanitizer.
-Learn how to make your own homemade hand sanitizer?

 DIY Hand Sanitizer Supplies